jsstrn/web-chat-app/README.md

 ## Todos

-- inclue a "typing" state when someone is typing
+- include a "typing" state when someone is typing
 - different colored speech bubbles for each user